djipco/surface-scanmeister/README.md

 ## Configure Access to Shared Folder

+This is only needed if the `smb` operating mode is used.
+In the `tcp` mode, there is no need to bother with that.

 **On Windows:**

 * Create a user that will be used to connect from the Raspberry Pi